 Synchronously, you can use our cursor presence feature while on a call to find what students are looking at, highlight pieces of code to them, and make changes to student code.

 Asynchronously, you can leave in-line code comments.
-Students can either resolve them by simply modifying the code, or respond to the thread if they are confused.
+Students can either resolve them by simply modifying the code or responding to the thread if they are confused.
 This allows you or others on your instructional team to see and continue previous conversations without attempting to remember your feedback for each student.

 These same tools can be used by students collaborating on group assignments.

 As we hear of more users going online, we are attempting to make remote instruction as effortless as possible.
-In-Line Comments are our most recent step in easing remote code review.
+The in-iine comments feature is our most recent step in easing remote code review.
 Keep an eye out for streamlined workflows for pair/group assignments.

 If you have a feature request, please use our in-product Feedback tool to let us know!